XinleiRen/XinleiRen.github.io/_pages/about.md

 My work and research interests cover meeting and entertainment scenarios, and mainly include: speech enhancement, audio effect, sound event detection, singing evaluation, speech quality assessment, speech synthesis, audio codec and so on.

 I am skilled at using techniques based on traditional signal processing and deep neural networks to address these audio problems.
-For more information about my work, please visit <a href="https://xinleiren.github.io/assets/pdf/cv.pdf"><i class="fab fa-file-pdf-o fa-2x"></i></a>
+For more information about my work, please visit <a href="https://xinleiren.github.io/assets/pdf/cv.pdf"><i class="fa-solid fa-file-pdf"></i></a>

 In my spare time, I enjoy traveling, drawing anime characters and going on hikes.